philipmjohnson/ics314f13/src/morea/home.md

 appropriate manner for software engineering.
 You will do a substantial amount of writing for this course, well over 16 pages or 4,000 words, and you must adequately complete all writing assignments in order to pass the course with a grade of D or better.
+Your writing will take the form of weekly technical essays as well as a professional portfolio that you will incrementally construct over the course of the semester.
+I will provide feedback and assessment of your writing through individual emails as well as through summary postings to the class mailing list that indicate common problems and solutions.
+In some cases, you will be required to revise and resubmit your writing.
 For these reasons, ICS 314 is designated as a [writing intensive](https://www.hawaii.edu/gened/focus/w.htm) course.

 ## Pedagogy